-Upgrade from version 8 to the modular Web SDK
+Upgrade from the namespaced API to the modular API

-Apps currently using Firebase Web SDK version 8 or earlier should consider migrating to version 9 using the instructions in this guide.
+Apps currently using any namespaced Firebase Web API, from the compat libraries back through version 8 or earlier, should consider migrating to the modular API using the instructions in this guide.

-This guide assumes that you are familiar with version 8 and that you will take advantage of a module bundler such as webpack or Rollup for upgrading and ongoing version 9 development.
+This guide assumes that you are familiar with the namespaced API and that you will take advantage of a module bundler such as webpack or Rollup for upgrading and ongoing modular app development.

 Using a module bundler in your development environment is strongly recommended.
-If you don't use one, you won't be able to take advantage of version 9's main benefits in reduced app size.
+If you don't use one, you won't be able to take advantage of the modular API's main benefits in reduced app size.
 You'll need npm or yarn to install the SDK.

 The upgrade steps in this guide will be based around an imaginary web app that uses the Authentication and Cloud Firestore SDKs.
 By working through the examples, you can master the concepts and practical steps required to upgrade all supported Firebase Web SDKs.

-There are two types of libraries available for Firebase Web SDK version 9:
+There are two types of libraries available for the Firebase Web SDK:

 • Modular - a new API surface designed to facilitate tree-shaking (removal of unused code) to make your web app as small and fast as possible.

-• Compat - a familiar API surface which is fully compatible with the version 8 SDK, allowing you to upgrade to version 9 without changing all of your Firebase code at once.
-Compat libraries have little to no size or performance advantages over their version 8 counterparts.
+• Namespaced (compat) - a familiar API surface which is fully compatible with the earlier versions of the SDK, allowing you to upgrade without changing all of your Firebase code at once.
+Compat libraries have little to no size or performance advantages over their namespaced counterparts.

-This guide assumes that you will take advantage of the version 9 compat libraries to facilitate your upgrade.
-These libraries allow you to continue using version 8 code alongside code refactored for version 9.
+This guide assumes that you will take advantage of the compat libraries to facilitate your upgrade.
+These libraries allow you to continue using namespaced code alongside code refactored for the modular API.
 This means you can compile and debug your app more easily as you work through the upgrade process.

-For apps with a very small exposure to the Firebase Web SDK – for example, an app that makes only a simple call to the Authentication APIs – it may be practical to refactor version 8 code without using the version 9 compat libraries.
-If you are upgrading such an app, you can follow the instructions in this guide for "version 9 modular" without using the compat libraries.
+For apps with a very small exposure to the Firebase Web SDK—for example, an app that makes only a simple call to the Authentication APIs—it may be practical to refactor older namespaced code without using the compat libraries.
+If you are upgrading such an app, you can follow the instructions in this guide for "the modular API" without using the compat libraries.

 About the upgrade process